Roh Moo-hyun: Legacy

-In January 2010, dissatisfaction with the poor electoral showing of the minority Democratic Party, and a posthumous reappraisal of Roh Moo-hyun's presidency spurred the creation of a new party, the "Participation Party."
+In January 2010, dissatisfaction with the poor electoral showing of the minority Democratic Party, and a posthumous reappraisal of Roh Moo-hyun's presidency spurred the creation of a new party, the "Participation Party".
 This party was created to "revive the spirit of former President Roh Moo-hyun."

-One of Roh's biggest accomplishments was revising regulations for political fundraising, which even one of his harshest critics praises.
+One of Roh's biggest accomplishments was revising regulations for political fundraising, which even one of his harshest critics, Hong Joon-pyo has praised.
 Before the revision, previous presidential candidates received more than $300 million hush money from leaving president to run the presidential campaign.
 During Roh's initial campaign for the presidency, civilians donated their piggy banks raising close to $1.2 million, but not enough to match about $12 million his opponent raised.

 The Institute for Future Korea (한국미래발전연구원) is established for researching and promoting Roh Moo-hyun's social ideas.

-A WikiLeaks American diplomatic cable to South Korea revealed that Roh Moo-hyun expressed concerns how the US government mistreated North Korea.
+A leaked American diplomatic cable to South Korea revealed that Roh Moo-hyun expressed concerns how the US government mistreated North Korea.

-Lee In-gyu (이인규), the former head of the SPO released his book on the involvements of the political corruptions surrounding the investigation against Roh that led to his suicide.
+Lee In-gyu (이인규), the former head of the SPO, released his book on the involvements of the political corruptions surrounding the investigation against Roh that led to his suicide.
 In his book, Lee acknowledged that the South Korean National Intelligence Service had intentionally released overly sensational stories about President Roh's bribery charges.

 In 2010, a year after his death, the politicians who were Roh's aides won the local elections and became the provincial government heads.
-In January 2012, Han Myung-Sook who had been one of the prime ministers in Roh's tenure was elected party leader of the biggest opposition party, Democratic United Party.
+In January 2012, Han Myung-Sook who had been one of the prime ministers in Roh's tenure was elected party leader of the biggest opposition party, the Democratic United Party.
 She officially made clear "succession of Roh's policy".
 Although his policy was regarded as failure when he was in the position, it has been reevaluated as liberal and nationalistic, compared to Lee Myung-Bak's authoritarian and pro-US policy.
 Even a conservative professor, Lee Sang-don, who had severely criticized Roh's policy, said that "Roh became a myth (of our age)."

 On the 10th anniversary of his passing, former US President George W. Bush paid respects at the annual memorial ceremony for Roh Moo-hyun.

 He was ranked first in the 2019 Gallup South Korea survey asking for the greatest president.